We are delighted to invite you to share in our joy as we unite in marriage.

 Uber Shuttles are available to/from both LGA and JFK and can be pre-booked up to a week in advance.
 From LGA: drop-offs locations at Atlantic Terminal/Grand Army Plaza/Prospect Park (Brooklyn) and Grand Central/Port Authority (Manhattan).
 From JFK: drop-offs at Grand Central/Port Authority (Manhattan).

-If flying into JFK and staying in Brooklyn, we recommend taking the airport AirTrain to 'Jamaica', then taking the Long Island Railroad (LIRR) to Atlantic Terminal (Barclay's Center).
-If flying into JFK and staying in Manhattan, you can instead take the LIRR to Penn Station.
+If flying into JFK and staying in Brooklyn, we recommend taking the airport AirTrain to Jamaica, then taking the Long Island Railroad (LIRR) to Atlantic Terminal (Barclay's Center).
+The AirTrain is $8.50 and LIRR CityTicket is $5 or $7 (off-peak vs peak pricing).
+If flying into JFK and staying in Manhattan, you can instead take the LIRR to Penn Station or Grand Central.

 St. John's is a 15 minute walk to Atlantic Av/Barclay's Center.
 The closest stops to the church are 7 Av on the B& Q lines or Grand Army Plaza on the 2& 3.